-Environmental Context and Sustainability
+The Environment and Sustainability

-With support from The Center for Research in Environmental Sciences and Technologies (CREST), the District's science center, students in the District are engaged in science inquiry and field based experiences in the early primary grades to extend learning from the classroom.
-Place-based field experiences, garden-based and farm to school related education, and education for sustainability programs support the early develop of scientific inquiry and wondering about the world at the early elementary grades.
-These programs occur both during the school day, as well as throughout the summer and non-school calendar to provide learning opportunities in science and engineering throughout the year.
+With support from CREST, students in the District are engaged in science inquiry and field based experiences in the early primary grades to extend learning from the classroom.
+Place-based field experiences, garden-based and farm to school related education, and education for sustainability programs support the early development of scientific inquiry and wondering about the world around us.
+These programs occur both during the school day, as well as in the summer and non-school calendar to provide learning opportunities in science and engineering throughout the year.
 Highlighting the environmental threads and context within STEM education reinforces the interconnectedness of these disciplines.
-Transdisciplinary STEM education is necessary to achieve a deep understanding of sustainable agriculture, science inquiry and research, field based experiences involving long term data collection, hands-on science, and the "3 E's" of education for sustainability focused projects and units.
+Transdisciplinary STEM education is necessary to achieve a deep understanding of sustainable agriculture, science inquiry and research, field based experiences involving long term data collection, hands-on science, and the "3 E's" (environment, economy, and equity) of education for sustainability.